fbpx

 Use a mild conservatory roof cleaning solution to remove tougher stains.
 However, if you have self-cleaning or easy-clean glass, there are specific cleaners you’ll want to avoid.
 Some cleaning solutions can damage the special coating on the panel’s surface, so check the cleaner carefully before using it.

-For more information, take a look at our our guide on conservatory cleaning top tips
+For more information, take a look at our guide on conservatory cleaning top tips

 conservatory with a glass roof

-Should you remove conservatory blinds when cleaning the conservatory roof?
+How should you remove conservatory blinds when cleaning a conservatory roof?

 You’ll probably be surprised by the amount of dust that collects in the space between your conservatory roof blinds and the roof panels.